joshbegley/nyt-latest/README.md

 **3 Hikers Are Found Dead on Mt.
 Baldy Amid ‘Extremely Dangerous’ Conditions, Sheriff Says**\
-`The authorities closed access to part of Mt.
-Baldy, the tallest peak in the San Gabriel Mountains in Southern California.
+`The authorities closed access to part of Mount Baldy, the tallest peak in the San Gabriel Mountains in Southern California.
 They cited dangerous and unpredictable terrain and weather.`\
 https://nytimes.com/2025/12/30/us/hikers-dead-mount-baldy-california.html

 **Brighton's Hurzeler accuses officials of guesswork in West Ham penalty**\